Pranaybot/capstone-project-2/README.md

    `process.env` with square-bracket notation to access the `.env` variable.
 For instance, you can declare and initialize a variable like `keyspace` in this manner: `const keyspace = process.env["CASSANDRA_KEYSPACE"] || "my_keyspace"`.
 7. You will need to install another server, `redis`, to be able to manage user information for signup, login, and resetting password.
 To do this, type this command, `brew install redis`.
-Once it is done, run it with the command, `brew services start redis`.
+Then, in your env file, create two key-value pairs, `REDIS_SESSION_SECRET` with a value like a password and another one `REDIS_NODE_ENV` set to development.
+Also go to a file for session middleware configuration which can be found in the config folder under the `src` directory in the backend folder and clear the arguments for `createClient` so it contains an opening parathesis and closing paranthesis.
+Once this setup is done, run the redis server with the command, `brew services start redis`.
 8. Finally, you need to modify the file, `base.service.ts`.
 You can find it in the `angular-express-app` directory by using this path, `angular-express-app/src/app/services/base.service.ts`.
 On the file, remove `.prod` from the end of the path which can be found in the second import.
 The project has two environment files, `environment.ts`